Missarachnid/weather-forcast/README.md

-# Weather App
+# Forecast App - WIP
-  This is my Free Code Camp weather app project.
+  This is a rebuild of my Free Code Camp weather app with forecast instead of current Conditions
 ### Built With
 +  HTML
 +  CSS
 +  Javascript
-+  Jquery
 +  Angular.js
 +  Weather Underground API
 +  Bootstrap